 &lt;sup>8 J. Piwowarski, Ochrona VIP-a a czworokąt bushido.
-Studium japońskiej kultury bezpieczeństwa, [w:] Bezpieczeństwo osób podlegających ustawowo ochronie wobec zagrożeń XXI wieku, P. Bogdalski, J. Cymerski, K. Jałoszyński (red.), Szczytno 2014, s.
+Studium japońskiej kultury bezpieczeństwa, [in:] Bezpieczeństwo osób podlegających ustawowo ochronie wobec zagrożeń XXI wieku, P. Bogdalski, J. Cymerski, K. Jałoszyński (eds.), Szczytno 2014, p.
 451.

+The precursor of the security and defence culture studies in Poland is Marian Cieślarczyk.
+It should be noted that the defence in this concept is concerned, despite schematic approaches, far beyond the military sphere.
 By "defence" Cieślarczyk means also the non-military potential.
 This potential enables effective tackling and preventing the occurrence of threats and to react on threats at the moment of their real occurrence.
 Professor Marian Cieślarczyk gives the following definition of a security culture:

-Security and defence culture is a kind of social matrix, "the pattern of basic assumptions, values, norms, rules, symbols, and beliefs that influence the perception of the challenges, opportunities and (or) threats, and the way of feeling security and thinking about it, behaviour and activities (cooperation) of active persons or entities connected with this, in a variety of ways \\articulated\\ and \\learned\\ by them in the education of broad sense, including internal and external integration processes in natural adaptation and other organizational processes, as well as in the process of strengthening the widely (not just militarily) understood defence, serving the harmonious development of these active persons or entities, and the achievement by them widely understood security, for the benefit of each other, as well as the environment"9.
+Security and defence culture is a kind of social matrix, "the pattern of basic assumptions, values, norms, rules, symbols, and beliefs that influence the perception of the challenges, opportunities and (or) threats, and the way of feeling security and thinking about it, behaviour and activities (cooperation) of active persons or entities connected with this, in a variety of ways "articulated" and "learned" by them in the education of broad sense, including internal and external integration processes in natural adaptation and other organizational processes, as well as in the process of strengthening the widely (not just militarily) understood defence, serving the harmonious development of these active persons or entities, and the achievement by them widely understood security, for the benefit of each other, as well as the environment".